worktheclock/replit.github.io/classrooms/pricing-faq.md

 ## What constitutes a student seat?

-We bill on _total unique monthly active students_.
+Student counts are based on _total unique monthly active students_.
 That's a mouthful so let me break it down:

 * Total: it doesn't matter how many classrooms you have; we will tally up all the number of students across all your classrooms.
 * Unique: a student is counted once, it doesn't matter if they're in multiple classrooms.
-* Monhtly active: an active student is a student that submits something that given month.
+* Monthly active: an active student is a student that submits something that given month.

+Please note that the amount billed is based on your maximum number of students, not the number of students currently under your account.

 ## Why isn't this free?